nbanholzer/pintos-p3-1/DOC_P3.md

 >> C2: Describe how memory mapped files integrate into your virtual
 >> memory subsystem.
 Explain how the page fault and eviction
 >> processes differ between swap pages and other pages.
-For memory mapped files the pages are written back to the file if they have been edited instead of to the swap.
+Memory-mapped files work very similarly to the other file-based pages (e.g. the executable).
+Some extra checking has to be done around the requested addresses, but otherwise they work off the same infrastructure.
+Additionally, for memory mapped files the pages are written back to the file if they have been edited when they are either unmapped or evicted.

 >> C3: Explain how you determine whether a new file mapping overlaps
 >> any existing segment.
+We check the supplemental page table to see if the requested addresses have already been mapped.

 ---- RATIONALE ----